-In A Drying Climate, Colorado's Water Cop Patrols For Water Thieves
+In A Drying Climate, Colorado's 'Water Cop' Patrols For Water Thieves

 Water conflicts are a constant fact of life

-76-year-old farmer Bob Schuster has called on Deputy Huhn to help resolve water disputes among his neighbors a few times.
-At dispute is water in a ditch that irrigates farmland in the county's McElmo canyon, a narrow, picturesque reach of sandstone with a series of vineyards and pastures that stretch across the Utah border.
+76-year-old farmer Bob Schuster has called on Huhn to help resolve water disputes among his neighbors a few times.
+At issue is water in a ditch that irrigates farmland in the county's McElmo Canyon, a narrow, picturesque reach of sandstone with a series of vineyards and pastures that stretch across the Utah border.

-Schuster grows wine grapes and hay, and also runs a plumbing supply store in the county's biggest city, Cortez.
+Schuster grows wine grapes and hay, and he also runs a plumbing supply store in the county's biggest city, Cortez.
 Schuster says water conflict is a constant fact of life in the county, but droughts like the one currently sapping nearby reservoirs and streams make people desperate.

 "People are basically — and these are good people — basically dishonest," he says.